-However, scaling up RDMA networks to tens of thousands of GPUs is challenging.
-Previous work demonstrated that large-scale RDMA networks are prone to deadlocking and PFC storms~\cite{pfc_storm, rdma_azure, ib_deadlock, bfc,ddlindc}, degrading the performance.
+However, scaling a \fattree network to tens of thousands of GPUs is challenging.
+Previous work demonstrated that large-scale lossless networks are prone to deadlocking and PFC storms~\cite{pfc_storm, rdma_azure, ib_deadlock, bfc,ddlindc}, degrading the performance.
 Furthermore, as the scale increases, \fattree architectures become prohibitively costly~\cite{topoopt}.
-Datacenter providers resort to over-subscription to tame costs, worsening the deadlocking problems.
-Prior work proposed several techniques to enable large-scale RDMA networks and reduce their cost~\cite{rdma_cc,rdma_azure,srnic,revisitrdmanet}.
-These approaches fundamentally depend on the assumption that the network is capable of any-to-any communication.
-This assumption forms the bedrock upon which datacenters have been conceptualized and developed for several decades.
+For instance, today, a full-bisection Clos fabric interconnecting 30,000 GPUs with 400~Gbps network capacity costs \$200 million.
+At the same time, deploying such a network requires provisioning for $\sim$4.6 megawatts of peak power consumption.
+Consequently, datacenter providers resort to over-subscription to tame costs and energy consumption, worsening deadlocking and degraded performance problems.

-In this paper, we challenge this assumption and show that LLM training traffic \textit{does not} require any-to-any connectivity across all GPUs in the network.
-This paper makes three primary contributions.
-First, we analyze the traffic pattern of training dense LLMs (\S\ref{sec:traffic_ana}).
-We demonstrate that with an optimal parallelization strategy, an LLM training workload requires high-bandwidth any-to-any connectivity \textit{only within discrete subsets of GPUs}, and each subset fits within an HB domain.
-Across the HB domains, communication only occurs between a few GPU pairs with the same rank in their respective HB domains, and the traffic volume is insignificant.
-As a result, the conventional any-to-any approach for building datacenter networks adds unnecessary complexity and cost for distributed LLM training.
+In this paper, we show that efficiently training LLMs \textit{does not} require any-to-any connectivity across all GPUs in the network, even for DNNs with sparsely gated Mixture-of-Expert (MoE) layers, which generate all-to-all communication (\S\ref{sec:moe_traffic}).
+As a result, we propose an immediately deployable solution to lower the cost and energy consumption of LLM datacenters with commodity electrical switches.
+To do so, we make two primary contributions.
+First, we analyze the traffic pattern of training LLMs (\S\ref{sec:traffic_ana}).
+We demonstrate that with an optimal parallelization strategy, an LLM training workload requires high-bandwidth any-to-any connectivity \textit{only within a small subset of GPUs}, and each subset fits within a single GPU platform, such as an Nvidia DGX server.
+Across the platforms, most communication occurs between \textit{a few GPU pairs with the same rank} throughout the cluster.
+As a result, the conventional any-to-any approach for building Clos networks adds unnecessary complexity, cost, and power consumption for distributed LLM training.